Cosmotechnics as Method: Beyond Geocultures – Fernando Wirtz

 The stagnation of philosophizing among us, the impossibility of advancing, or undertaking a philosophizing, is surely due, as is often said, to an absence of technique [técnica] for it.
 In general, the technique of thinking comes at the end of the process and not at the beginning.
 Philosophizing itself is, in a way, independent of the technique of philosophizing.
 But why then the requirement for a technique?

 Thus, having a technique seems to be a condition for having a philosophy.
-One of the central obsessions of Latin American philosophers during the twentieth century was the search for an identity—a parallel quest to the constitution of national identities in the territory.
+One of the central obsessions of Latin American philosophers during the twentieth century was the search for a philosophical identity—a parallel quest to the constitution of national identities in the territory.
 This was, of course, a strategic necessity triggered by the political hegemony of North American and European thought, and similar trends were evident in Africa and Asia.
 To oppose colonial and neocolonial dynamics, or simply to vindicate their own positions globally, authors as diverse as Juan Bautista Alberdi, José Vasconcelos, José Carlos Mariátegui, Leopoldo Zea, and Augusto Salazar Bondy, among many others, reflected on the possibility of developing a Latin American philosophy.
 This necessarily involved a consciousness of difference.
 By addressing this issue, the philosophers were implying an awareness—sometimes critical and sometimes nostalgic—of a distance between Western “Philosophy” (with a capital letter) and Latin American thought.
 Kusch summarized this as the “absence of a technique”; that is, the technological “backwardness” of America that enabled the conquerors to impose their own culture and technology on the newly annexed territories explained—according to the logic of Western cosmotechnics—the inferiority of Latin American philosophy: it lacked a technique for thinking.

 For Kusch, the absence of a “technique” for thinking was a product of the fear of chaos; that is, the fear of “barbarism.”
 Latin Americans could not face this chaos.
 One aspect of “barbarism” was its unpredictability.
 It constituted a sinister dark force that shared its uncontrollable vitality with existence and, hence, conflicted with modern technology.